marain-dotnet/Marain.Workflow/docs/concepts/core-workflow-concepts.md

 The workflow engine contains two pre-defined actions: LogAction, which writes a diagnostic message based on the workflow instance data, and InvokeExternalServiceAction which sends a POST request to an external endpoint to run the action.
 If the external service responds with anything other than a success status code (i.e. a 2xx) then an exception is thrown.

-If executing an action fails, the workflow instance will be placed into the Faulted status.
+If executing an action causes an exception to be thrown, the workflow instance will be placed into the Faulted status.

 ### Condition